mlb2251/stitch-artifact/README.md

 - Password: `artifact`
 - Artifact repo is at `/home/artifact/stitch-artifact`
 - All dependencies are pre-installed and `stitch` is pre-compiled
+- `/home/artifact/stitch-artifact/README.md` is outdated and should either be `git pull`'d or alternatively any other README (like this one you're reading) can be used.

 ## Non-VM Setup